by Shannon Lambie and Naomi Wittes Reichstein

 Clients vary widely in their need for supports after formal case management has ended.
 Some achieve independence; others need ongoing support to maintain stability.
 Providers can explore partnerships with volunteer organizations or other nonprofits to continue supports.
 The city of Esbjerg contracts with an NGO called De Hjemløses Venner (Friends of the Homeless), staffed 100% by volunteers who provide support services with caseloads of seven to eight youths per volunteer.
 After the formal six-month period with the city finishes, De Hjemløses Venner can continue to help clients build their networks and pursue interests.

-The authors will present their research on Housing First at the Pacific Housing Research Network symposium at the Housing Central Conference in Vancouver on November 18, 2018.
+The authors presented their research on Housing First at the Pacific Housing Research Network symposium at the Housing Central Conference in Vancouver on November 18, 2018.

-Shannon Lambie, MA is a Master of Community and Regional Planning (MCRP) student at the UBC School of Community and Regional Planning (SCARP).
-She works in regional and international engagement at the UBC Sustainability Initiative and holds a Master of International Studies from Simon Fraser University.
+Shannon Lambie, MA holds a Master of Community and Regional Planning (MCRP) degree from the UBC School of Community and Regional Planning (SCARP).
+She works as a Regional Planner at the Provincial Agricultural Land Commission.

-Naomi Wittes Reichstein specializes in urban planning, research and advocacy relating to the public realm, open space and affordable housing.
-She is a Master of Community and Regional Planning (MCRP) candidate at the UBC School of Community and Regional Planning (SCARP).
+Naomi Wittes Reichstein specializes in urban planning, research and advocacy relating to the public realm, sustainability, open space and affordable housing.
+She holds a Master of Community and Regional Planning (MCRP) degree from the UBC School of Community and Regional Planning (SCARP).
 As a Greenest City Scholar, she designed a study at the Vancouver Board of Parks and Recreation on the use of Vancouver’s parks for outdoor environmental learning.
+As a Sustainability Scholar, she worked at UBC’s Centre for Community Engaged Learning to evaluate its Community Resilience Framework.
 She is the Arbutus Greenway Project Lead at the Vancouver Public Space Network.
 With a background in publishing and communications, she has worked as Editor-in-Chief at Business in Vancouver (BIV) Magazines and as Editor at Raincoast Books.
-She blogs about public space, heritage and the urban scene at Sidewalk Babble: Meandering the Urban Maze.